-(r) Income Taxes
+(s) Income Taxes

 Deferred tax assets and liabilities are established for temporary differences between financial and tax reporting bases and are subsequently adjusted to reflect changes in tax rates expected to be in effect when the temporary differences reverse.
 The Company recognizes accrued interest and penalties related to income tax liabilities as a component of income tax expense.
-In 2014, the Company began accounting for qualified affordable housing investments using the proportional amortization method.
-Under this method, the investment is amortized in proportion to the tax credits received and the net investment performance is recorded as income tax expense.
+The Company invests in certain investment related tax credits that promote affordable housing and renewable energy.
+These investments generate a return primarily through the realization of federal and state tax credits and other tax benefits.
+The Company accounts for its affordable housing investments using the proportional amortization method.
+Under this method, the investment is amortized into income tax expense in proportion to the tax credits received and the investment tax credits are recognized as a reduction of income tax expense.
+The Company accounts for its renewable energy investments using the deferral method.
+Under this method, the investment tax credits are recognized as a reduction of the renewable energy investments.

-(s) Common Stock and Earnings Per Share
+(t) Common Stock and Earnings Per Share